-On this page: Physical examination | Mammogram | Hormones and breast cancer | HER2 receptor | Ultrasound | Biopsy | Further tests | Amanda's story | Staging breast cancer | Grading breast cancer | Prognosis | Which health professionals will I see? | Information reviewed by
+On this page: Physical examination | Mammogram | Ultrasound | Breast MRI | Biopsy | Testing the tumour cells for hormone receptors and genes | Further tests | Staging breast cancer | Grading breast cancer | Prognosis | Which health professionals will I see? | Key points

 Your doctor will feel your breasts and the lymph nodes under your arms.
-They will also take a full medical history and ask about your family history.
+They will take a full medical history and ask about your family history.

+A mammogram is a low-dose x-ray of the breast tissue.
+This x-ray can find changes that are too small to be felt during a physical examination.
 Your breast is pressed between two x-ray plates, which spread the breast tissue out so clear pictures can be taken.
 Both breasts are checked.
-Many women find this procedure uncomfortable, but it’s over in about 20 seconds.
+This procedure can be uncomfortable, but it’s over in about 20 seconds.

 An ultrasound is a painless scan that uses soundwaves to create a picture of your body.
 A gel is spread on your breast and a small device called a transducer is moved over the area.
 This sends out soundwaves that echo when they meet something dense, like an organ or tumour.
 A computer creates a picture from these echoes.
 The scan takes about 15–20 minutes.

 This form of breast imaging uses a large magnet in a scanner to image breast tissue.
 Breast MRI (magnetic resonance imaging) is more sensitive than mammography or breast ultrasound.
 It is commonly used to screen women at high-risk of breast cancer, but it can also be used in women with very dense breast tissue.
 Breast MRI is becoming more widely available, however it requires special expertise to interpret the results.